-Iowa Extinct Counties
+List of Iowa Extinct Counties

 Iowa seems to have counties that no longer exist.
 They were set up by the state, provincial, or territorial governing administration.
 Most of these counties were established and disbanded in the 19th century; county boundaries have modified little since Nineteen hundred in the great number of states.
 These counties needs to be looked at when you are performing genealogy and family tree research.
 Pay attention where the courthouse records went to if the county was eliminated or joined with another county.